tannewt/wa-law.org/person/leg/brad.klippert.md

 * [HB 1014](/bill/2021-22/hb/1014/) - Governor election by county | By resolution, reintroduced and retained in present status.
 * [HB 1017](/bill/2021-22/hb/1017/) - Emergency order oversight | By resolution, reintroduced and retained in present status.
 * [HB 1020](/bill/2021-22/hb/1020/) - Governor's emergency powers | By resolution, reintroduced and retained in present status.
-* [HB 1261](/bill/2021-22/hb/1261/) - Wildlife harvest reports | Rules Committee relieved of further consideration.
-Placed on second reading.
+* [HB 1261](/bill/2021-22/hb/1261/) - Wildlife harvest reports | Returned to Rules Committee for second reading.
 * [HB 1262](/bill/2021-22/hb/1262/) - Officer background checks | Referred to Public Safety.
 * [HB 1360](/bill/2021-22/hb/1360/) - Ballots missing postmarks | By resolution, reintroduced and retained in present status.
 * [HB 1361](/bill/2021-22/hb/1361/) - Mailing of ballots | By resolution, reintroduced and retained in present status.